karet-org/karet-docs/reference/worker-api.md

 - The worker is **stateless**.
 Every run reads its inputs from S3 and writes outputs back to S3.
-- It uses Polars under the hood. `POLARS_MAX_THREADS=2` is set in the default compose to keep memory in check on small machines; raise it for bigger workloads.
+- It uses Polars: source files load into a DataFrame, mapping expressions compile to Polars expressions, and each partition is written as Parquet.
 - A 30-minute fetch timeout is enforced by the **caller** (`karet`, via `AbortSignal.timeout`).
 The worker itself doesn't time out.